axelvaldez/radical-companies/_posts/how-to/2023-02-05-how-to-create-a-radical-start-up.markdown

    </tr>
   </table>
  </div>
- <p>Also, please, take a look at our Foundation table and our Alignment table, particularly its <b>Impact</b> and <b>Purpose</b>.</p>
+ <p>Also,</p>
   <ul>
    <li>What thoughts does this bring up?</li>
    <li>Does it work for you?</li>
    <li>Does anything need to change or be clarified for you?</li>
   </ul>
- <p>Our recomendation is that you allot one hour each to Mindset, Transparency, and <b>Collaboration</b>.
+ <p>For example, allot one hour each to Mindset, Transparency, and <b>Collaboration</b>.
 We have spend many more that three hours on these, and it has been very worth it.
-Doing it will get you to a level of trust with other co-owners that <span class="_paradigm">FIAT</span> businesses don&rsquo;t ever get near.
-This practice creates a foundation for the relationships that are so important to our success.</p>
+Doing it will get you to a level of trust with other co-owners that <span class="_paradigm">FIAT</span> businesses don&rsquo;t never get near.
+This practice creates a basline for the relationships that are so important to our success.</p>

 <h1>In Summary&hellip;</h1>
  <p>To create a RADICAL startup, do whatever works for you.
 We are not preaching a dogma, only a way to do it more easily and with a definite intention to get away from the <span class="_paradigm">FIAT</span> way of doing thigs..</p>